 Installation of pet turf systems starts like any other artificial grass project.
 The crew will remove 2-3 inches of soil from the base and haul it away.
 Then the installers will apply approximately 2 inches of class II road base material and compact the base.
 Next, a layer of k9 turf deodorizer will be applied.
 Drain core is then laid out along the surface, this is a drainage membrane that accelerates water movement beneath the surface after cleanings.
 We'll discuss this more below!

 Once the base is prepared, it is time to lay down the artificial turf.
-It will be cut to size, seamed, and nailed to the base or stapled to the frame.
+It will be cut to size, seamed, and nailed to the base or stapled to a frame.
 Nail-free installation is always a primary recommendation for dog-friendly spaces.
 If not nail-free, we advise achieving the best results by securing nails every 2 in. on the perimeter and every 2 ft. throughout the lawn.
 Make sure the grass has been given time in the sun to relax and is stretched, otherwise wrinkles will occur over time.

 Once the artificial grass is laid and nailed, an infill of your choice is applied.
 Infill is used to weigh the turf down preventing wrinkles and buckling.
 It also helps keep the blades upright and resistant to matting.
 For pet-friendly turf, we always recommend using an antibacterial sand infill to prevent bacteria and keep the surface cooler.